Audit Red Flags

 Still, no one likes extra stress courtesy of the IRS.
 Self-employed individuals seem to be magnets for audits – in fact, IRS data indicates that people who work for themselves and earn from $100,000-$200,000 a year are five times more likely to get a second look from the agency than the typical employee.2

-Let’s look at some red flags that might get you extra IRS scrutiny.
+Let’s look at some red flags that might get you extra IRS scrutiny and even an IRS tax audit.
 (We’ll end on a positive note – you or someone you know might be eligible for an unexpected federal tax refund from 2009.)